matloff/R-vs.-Python-for-Data-Science/README.md

 Neither the base version of R nor Python have good support for multicore computation.
-Threads in Python are nice for I/O, but multicore computation using them is impossible, due to the infamous Global Interpreter Lock.
-Python's multiprocessing package is not a good workaround, nor is R's 'parallel' package.
+Threads in Python are nice for I/O, but multicore computation using them is difficult, due to the infamous Global Interpreter Lock.
+Python's **multiprocessing** package is much better than before, but still clunky.
+R's **parallel** package does not allow shared memory.
+(See my **Rdsm** package if you wish to use shared memory at the R level.)

 External libraries supporting cluster computation are OK in both languages.

 Currently Python has better interfaces to GPUs.